Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 #### Creation of policies

 The policies in Altinn Studio Apps is defined when the app developer defines the rules for the app.
 The policy is deployed together with the App to a given Altinn Studio App environment.

 In Altinn II end users can also create policies/rules.
 This happens when:

-* When the user creates a local role that contains rights that user have through other roles
+* When the user creates a local role that contains rights that users have through other roles
-* When delegating single rights to a user or organisation.
+* When delegating single rights to a user or organization.

 The rules is slightly different since rules defined by the end user have different subjects and can be defined for a more limited resource.